Robotics Engineering & Computer Science

 In the Summer of 2019, both delivered a tech-talk on this project at the World Symposium Event.
 Here is a technical slide without audio..

-2018 ZeroRobotics Tech Talk Videos (done in 2019):
+2018 ZeroRobotics Tech Talk Videos (2019):

 by Jagdeep Bhatia (Gr.11th), Mayur Sharma (Gr.11th), Prateek Humane (Gr.12th), and Sunny Cheng (Gr.12th).